yrahul3910/programmable-resumes/README.md

 This project implements programmable resumes, a modular approach to defining a resume.
 This allows users to customize exactly what information goes in their CV for different roles, while preserving all the data about past projects, employments, etc.

-There are 3 parts:
+There are 4 parts:

-- A JSON file with all the information necessary.
+- A data JSON file with all the information necessary (called the data file).
+- A config JSON file that contains code executed for different variants of your CV (optional)
 - A spec file that specifies what information goes, in what order, and other conditions such as most recent publications only.
 - A Python parser file that defines how to convert to LaTeX (called a template spec file)